 The following policies apply for all baccalaureate students in the School of Nursing.
 Candidate for Degree in Good Standing.
-A student is considered to be a candidate in good standing for the baccalaureate degree when he has been regularly admitted to the University and the School of Nursing; when his academic grade-point average is not less than 2.0 for the last semester's work; when he has earned at least a C in each clinical nursing course; and when his cumulative average is not below 2.0.
+A student is considered to be a candidate in good standing for the baccalaureate degree when he has been regularly admitted to the University and the School of Nursing, when his academic grade-point average is not less than 2.0 for the last semester's work, and when his cumulative average is not below this level.

 Academic Probation.
-A student will be placed on academic probation when the cumulative grade-point average is below 2.0; when the semester average falls below 2.0; and when a grade of less than C is earned in a clinical nursing course.
+A student will be placed on academic probation when the cumulative grade-point average is below 2.0; probation will also be imposed for the duration of the semester following one in which the semester average falls below this level.